 Our plane abandoning us in Lukla, falls off the mountainside.

 I have a day waiting for my friend Steve (Tully) Hutcheson to arrive.
 I leave Lukla for a walk, first towards Bom, delightfully pronounced ‘bum’.
 If I had my druthers I would exclusively walk such backcountry trails and eschew the EBC altogether.
 There is so much peace and quiet, and no doubt the ‘real’ Nepal.
-Just outside Lukla these Himalayan dogs are clearly worshipping the Buddha in the westering light as they await further reincarnations.
+Just outside Lukla these Himalayan pigs are clearly worshipping the Buddha in the westering light as they await further reincarnations.
 Further on I encounter another reality of the Third World in the raw.
 Two beautiful pre-teen girls were just returning to their makeshift mud floored home with teetering baskets of firewood twigs to unchill their leaky abode.
 Their goats always happy with this life played on the roof.
 A tricky power cable snakes through the thatch.
 They were also connected to satellite, their feet in the dust and their heads in the stars.

 Dogs awaiting reincarnation contemplate the Buddha.

-Quaint accommodation perhaps, but I am glad of our own modest home at Jeeralang Junction built also from the local earth and entirely with our own hands.
+Quaint accommodation perhaps, but I am glad too of our own modest home at Jeeralang Junction built also from the local earth and entirely with our own hands.

 Close up.
 To underline that culture is humanity’s primary ‘need’, NB that a woman’s flowers bloom in pride of place even amidst this humble dwelling.
 The clothes are washed; the children clean.